-New national study support system (scholarship benefits + tuition fee reduction/exemption)
+New national educational support system (grant scholarships + tuition fee reductions (including support for large families))

-The country's new academic support system consists of two components: 1) monthly grant scholarships transferred by the Japan Student Services Organization (JASSO) and 2) semesterly tuition fee reductions and exemptions provided by universities.
+The country's new student support system consists of two components: 1) monthly grants paid by the Japan Student Services Organization (JASSO) and 2) semesterly tuition fee reductions and exemptions provided by universities (including support for large families).

-Please note that there is no need to apply for ① and ② separately; the application procedure for ① the JASSO scholarship grant includes the application procedure for ② the university tuition fee reduction.
+Please note that there is no need to apply for ① and ② separately; the application procedure for ① JASSO scholarships includes the application procedure for ② university tuition fee reductions.

-Support for large families with three or more dependent children, which will begin in fiscal year 2025, falls under ②.
+Support for large families with three or more children, which began in fiscal year 2025, falls under support ②.
 If you wish to apply, you must apply under ①.

 For details of the system, please refer to the link below.